masmangan/musical-octo-couscous/day08/antlr-example/README.md

-# Maven Project Setup for ANTLR with Custom Cleanup
+# Maven Project Setup for ANTLR with Github Cloudspaces

 This guide will walk you through setting up a Maven project using a Maven archetype, configuring the `pom.xml` to use Java 21, integrating ANTLR, and customizing the `mvn clean` command to remove specific files.

+This example can be adapted to run any ANTLR grammar.
+You can get a Parse Tree as a DOT file as well as a LISP format file using Java code from the example application.
+You can get a Syntax Diagram (Railroad Diagram) using a VS Code extension.

 ## 1. Generate a New Maven Project